Back to Blog

 Start Free Trial

-Data Coverage: Real-Time vs Fundamental Depth
+Data Coverage: Real-Time Breadth vs Fundamental Depth

 Godel Terminal Data

-• US equities: Real-time Nasdaq TotalView with full depth-of-book (Level 2)
+• US equities: Real-time Nasdaq TotalView with full Level 2 depth-of-book

-• Options: Full chains with Greeks and analytics
+• Options: Real-time options chains and analytics

 Koyfin Data